tenjin/tenjin-ios-sdk/README.md

 ```

 > [!IMPORTANT]
 > This setting is stored on the device and persists across app sessions.
-Once a build has enabled it, removing the `setCacheEventSetting:` call in a later release will **not** disable caching for existing users — the previously stored value stays in effect.
+Once a build has enabled it, removing the `setCacheEventSetting:` call in a later release will **not** disable caching for existing users, because the previously stored value stays in effect.
 To turn it off, explicitly call:
 >
 > ```objectivec
 > [TenjinSDK setCacheEventSetting:false];